garciagenrique/template_escape/README.md

   $ python setup.py install
 ```

-This is an easy method to install the library.
+This is an easy method to install the current project.
 You can also check other more elaborated ways - generally for bigger repositories - here (e.g.,
  [cta-observatory/cta-lstchain](https://github.com/cta-observatory/cta-lstchain),
  [cta-observatory/ctapipe](https://github.com/cta-observatory/ctapipe)).